DouglasGray/xsk-rs/README.md

 performance, since binding the sockets to the veth pair means that packets will pass through the kernel network stack.

+An example with shared UMEM is in `shared_umem.rs`.

 ### Running tests / examples

 Root permissions may be required to run the tests or examples, since